 Port D is an 8-bit bidirectional port which does not share any of its pins with other subsystems.
-It has open drain outputs, which means when a pin is being used as an output, an external pull-up resistor is required.
-Port D is not available on the 28-pin package.
+Port D has open drain outputs which means when a pin is being used an output, an external pull-up resistor is required.